 - Property - Transactions & Land Use

 You will also take Lawyering Skills I and II, where you will learn legal research techniques and strategies, legal analysis skills, and how to write memos and appeals briefs.

 What happens during my second and third years?

 You will direct your course of study by selecting from a broad range of electives, including substantive law courses, legal clinics, and flex courses (one- or two-credit classes that meet on breaks or weekends and feature renowned practitioners and academics who teach specialized areas of the law).

 There are a few required courses to fit into your schedule:

 - Constitutional Law - Rights

 - Legal Ethics

 In addition, you will complete two upper-level research and writing projects, with faculty supervision, in fields that interest you.

-You will also complete the College's professional skills and experiential learning requirement.
+You will also complete the College's experiential learning requirement.